 HP: It was definitely trial by fire when I first started, so I spent the first couple of months getting my bearings and learning our system.
 Now that I'm more comfortable with the brewing, I'm able to think more about creative projects.
 I'm particularly excited about the upcoming La Frida Mole Stout, since I took the lead on the recipe.

 F: Besides the beer recipe itself, is there anything else about La Frida that you're particularly excited about?

 HP: I'm an artist, and I've always looked up to Frida Kahlo.
 So when I learned that Fullsteam was partnering with Cocoa Cinnamon to brew a Frida-inspired beer, I was very excited to help create the recipe.
 Frida was an outspoken woman before outspoken women were even acknowledged in society.

 I've made my own mole before -- even crafting a mole-inspired cocktail at Nosedive, a cocktail bar I worked at it Greenville.
-It was fun to work Areli on her recipe.
-On the beer's recipe page, we don't list all of its ingredients, because Areli's mole recipe is a bit of a family secret.
+It was fun to work Areli on her treasured family recipe.
+On the beer's page, we don't list all of its ingredients, because Areli's multi-generation mole recipe is a bit of a family secret.

 F: What breweries / beers inspire you?